 Additional Information on Filing a Trademark

 Whether you run a single-member LLC or a Fortune 500 company, trademark protection is essential for maintaining a successful business.
 Trademarks are not just words or symbols – they are almost anything that represents your specific company.
 This can include words, phrases, and logos, but it can also include things like “the distinctive layout of your store (think Apple stores or Chili’s restaurants), sounds (the NBC chimes), or even colors (Tiffany Blue, UPS Brown.)
-Under the right circumstances, all of these can be protectable under trademark law and the key is to recognize your trademarks and then move forward to protect them.
+Under the right circumstances, all of these can be protectable under trademark law and the key is to recognize your trademarks and then move forward to protect them with a trademark filing.

 One way to start protecting your trademarks is to register them with the United States Patent and Trademark Office.
 By registering your trademark with the U.S. government, you can better protect your trademark from infringers, counterfeiters, and others who will attempt to piggy-back on your brand’s success.
 Federal trademark protection with the United States Patent and Trademark Office can be a confusing process.
 One misstep can mean months (or years) in delays or, in the worst case scenario, can mean the refusal of your trademark registration.